Amador Causeway

 Getting There

-To get there on public transportation, take Metro Line 1, get off at the last stop at Albrook station, walk 100 meters (yards) south towards the Metro-Albrook bus station, and catch a C850 bus.
-This route begins and ends at the same stop.
+To get there by public transport, you must use Metro Line 1, get off at the final Albrook station, walk 100 meters south towards the Metro-Albrook bus station, and wait for a unit of the C850 route.
+This route starts and ends at the same stop.
+To consult this and other urban routes in Panama City, visit https://www.mibus.com.pa/red-de-rutas/